LucasJMO/E6Plus/classes/Wizard.md

 **Bonus Languages**: A wizard may substitute Draconic for one of the bonus languages available to the character because of her race.

+**Advanced Learning**: Each time a wizard gains a level he can learn to prepare a spell which does not appear in the sorcerer/wizard spell list.

+**Metamagician**: Once per day per class level a wizard can apply one of Empower Spell, Enlarge Spell, Extend Spell, Heighten Spell, Maximize Spell, Quicken Spell, Silent Spell, or Widen Spell to a spell he casts without increasing the spell's level.

 **Familiar**: A wizard can obtain a familiar in exactly the same manner a sorcerer can.

 **Scribe Scroll**: At 1st level, a wizard gains Scribe Scroll as a bonus feat.